 1. View the daily summary

-The first options flow screen is the daily summary page, which shows which stocks have the highest amount of bullish or bearish flow. (bullish flow indicates the trader is betting on the stock going up, while bearish means they are betting on it going down).
-Clicking any symbol will show the individual trades that have been made for that symbol
+The first options flow screen is the daily summary page, which shows which stocks have the highest amount of bullish or bearish flow.
+This is a great starting point to find stocks that are leaning heavily bullish or bearish for the day. (bullish flow indicates the trader is betting on the stock going up, while bearish means they are betting on it going down).
+Clicking any symbol will show the individual trades that have been made for that symbol.

 2. View the live flow